 There is no legal definition of organic cosmetics.
 The Soil Association certifies products as organic if they contain more than 95 per cent of organically produced ingredients.
 “Natural” on the label means sourced from nature.
 It may still contain some harmful substances like nicotine or arsenic.

 Choose bland, fragrance-free, soap-free, bath emollients, emollient creams and ointments, which will help to restore your baby’s skin barrier and prevent dry skin.
-If your baby has especially dry skin or atopic eczema, consult your doctor.
+If your baby has especially dry skin or atopic eczema, consult your doctor for Infant Care.

 Touch is essential for the baby’s growth and development.
 Systematic application of touch is called “Massage”.
 Massage results in better mother, father or grandparents.
 No oil should be put in the eyes, ears or nose.
 Coconut oil, sunflower oil, mineral oil can be used for massage.
 Mustard oil is recently discouraged as it may cause irritation.
 Do not use chana atta, haldi, malai etc. as it can promote skin infection.
 Massage should be given one to two hours after feeding; in a warm room for no more than 15 minutes.
 There should be gentle strokes from head to foot.
 It is a comfortable massage only if the baby is enjoying it.